deviparikh/cushions/index.md

 1. Scale indicates the density of the underlying grid.
 This takes 15 values: I, II, III, IV, V, VI, VII, VIII, IX, X, XI, XII, XIII, XIV, XV.

-2. Texture of the piece is dictated by the curvature of the lines.
+2. Texture indicates the curvature of the lines.
 This takes 4 values: Straight, Wavy, Curvy, Coily.

 3. Balance indicates whether the curves are biased in one direction or the other.
 This takes 5 values: Left, Left-tilt, Balanced, Right-tilt, Right